-MAMH supports the \$4M in H2 (line item 5046-0000) for an adult Emergency Department Diversion Program, described above.
-(These funds are transferred from EOHHS to DMH).
+MAMH supports the \$4M in H2 for an adult Emergency Department Diversion Program, described above.
+(EOHHS transfers these funds to DMH.)

 Massachusetts Jail/Arrest Diversion Initiative

 MAMH understands that there is \$9M included in H2 in line item 5046-0000 for the Massachusetts Jail/Arrest Diversion Initiative, a grant program operated by DMH.
 To clarify that these dollars be spent on this program, MAMH requests that language be added to this line item that reads, "... provided further, that not less than \$9,000,000 shall be expended on the jail diversion program."
 This would not increase the dollar amount of this line item; rather, it would specify the dollar amount to be spent on jail diversion.